iximiuz/awesome-container-tinkering/RUNTIMES.md

 A Docker-like tool written in Python and using FreeBSD jails instead of Linux namespaces & co.

+## Introspection and debugging tools

+### ⚠️ amicontained

+<a href="https://github.com/genuinetools/amicontained">amicontained</a> - "Container introspection tool.
+Find out what container runtime is being used as well as features available."

 ## Misc

 ### 🎓 boker